danielstclair/es2015-tube/README.md

 The following project is a basic rebuild of youtube using jQuery and Bootstrap for styling.
 Our goal is to refactor all js code to current es2015 syntax so jquery is so longer required.

 ## Instructions
-Before anything else, git clone the project.
+Before anything else, fork and clone the project.

 ### Getting Google Api Key
 1. Go to console.developers.google.com